Adolphus Verey: The archive

 The glass plate negatives were rediscovered by Ashley Tracey in the 1980s, some having been used for greenhouses and recognised from the faint image some still carried, and others were purchased by Tracey at auction in the 1980s.
 Subsequent gifts and acquisitions at auctions augmented the collection which now number about six thousand, with 4,600 in good condition.

 In 2003, for $11,500, the entire archive was purchased, and made available for public use, through contributions from Castlemaine and Newstead Historical Societies, Chewton Domain Society, Goldfields Library Corporation, FOCAL (Friends of Castlemaine Library), supported by the Castlemaine Art Museum, and private donors.

+Castlemaine Historical Society has 8700 Verey photographs in its collection scanned in TIFF format and available to the public.
+These images have studio notes scribbled on them identifying the customer, but not those photographed.
+Visitors have helped identify many of the people and locations in the photos.

 Local historian Dr Heather Holst considered the collection a 'fantastic resource for Castlemaine.’
 Reeves considers the value of the Verey collection in recording "the enduring, albeit subtle, Chinese presence on the Mount Alexander diggings that continued long after the heyday of the gold rushes of the 1850s and 1860s."